sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge/README.md

 ## TODO things to look into

-This is still an incomplete model.
+This is still an incomplete and simplistic model.
 Rather than eyeballing it, you could graph the equatorial bulge as a spectrum for each point and then compare areas before/after the rotation together with plate boundaries.
 This could give you a much better picture of what might happen.

+More precision to test the model:
+- Khafre 175m
+- Kumari Kandam
+- Get more data points.

 It's not immediately clear how water will interact with the equatorial bulge.
 For example do plates that move away from the equator sink to have a deeper sea, taking in water, or do they shave their equatorial ocean bulge off, letting off water?